-Literary fiction is also known as "serious fiction," though personally I dislike both of those terms, implying as they do that all other fiction - genre fiction, in particular - is somehow less literate and less serious.
+Literary fiction is also known as "serious fiction," though personally I dislike both of those terms.
+They imply, at least to my ear, that all other types of fiction (genre fiction, in particular) is somehow less literate and less serious.

 If you go into a bookstore, you can usually tell the genre novels from the literary ones instantly.
 Here's how...

 Whereas the genre novels have eye-catching covers – handsome men on the romances, dripping blood on the horror novels – literary novels are more subtle, more "arty."

 Literary novel sometimes have stickers on the cover, too, saying that the book was short listed for the Booker Prize or won the Orange Prize (or something similar).

 2. The two types of novel might be sold in a different format